pablo-meier/Pablog/posts/2018-04-04-tabletop-character-gun-person-process.md

 in danger.
-I can't find the full scene, but here's [a short demonstration][4] where someone who got hired for the same protection job is teasing him for not carrying a gun (he's not carrying a gun because he did legwork on the dealer executing the drug trade he's protecting and learned enough to know there won't be a gunfight).
+I can't find the full scene, but here's [a short demonstration][4] where someone who got hired for the same protection job is teasing him for not carrying a gun (he's not carrying a gun because he did legwork on the dealer executing the drug trade and learned enough to know there won't be a gunfight).

 ### The IG-88 idea